isc-projects/kea/doc/guide/dhcp4-srv.rst

 -  ``rebind-timer`` - specifies the value of T2 in seconds.

-The server will only send T2 if it is less than valid lease time.
-T1 will only be sent if a: T2 is being sent and T1 is less than T2 or b: T2 is not being sent and T1 is less than the valid lease time.
+The server will only send T2 if it is less than the valid lease time.
+T1 will only be sent if: T2 is being sent and T1 is less than T2; or T2 is not being sent and T1 is less than the valid lease time.

 Calculating the values is controlled by the following three parameters.